RohanAlexander/telling_stories_with_data/_book/20-gather.md

 **Key concepts and skills**

-- Use APIs where possible because the data provider has specified the data they would like to make available to you, and the conditions under which they are making it available.
-- Often R packages have been written to make it easier to use APIs.
+- Why we conduct sampling and the two approaches: probability and non-probability.
+- Terminology and concepts including: target population, sampling frame, sample, simple random sampling, systematic sampling, stratified sampling, and cluster sampling.
+- Ratio and regression estimators.
+- Non-probability sampling including convenience and quota sampling and also snowball and respondent-driven sampling.
+- Initial usage of APIs, both directly, including dealing with semi-structured data, and indirectly through R Packages.
-- Use R environments to manage your keys.
+- Use R environments to manage keys.
-- Using the verb GET ('a GET request') means providing a URL and the server will return something, using the verb POST (a POST request') means providing some data and the server will deal with that data.
-- Cleaning data
+- Web scraping, especially reasonable use and ethical concerns.
-- Graphing data to tell a story
+- Cleaning data from unstructured data to structured, tidy, data.
-- Respectfully scraping data
-- Approaching extracting text from PDFs as a workflow.
-- Planning what is needed at the start.
-- Starting small and then iterating.
-- Putting in place checks.
-- Gathering text data.
-- Preparing text datasets.
+- Extracting data from PDFs, both those that are able to be parsed and those that are an image and require OCR.

 **Key libraries**

-- `babynames`
+- `babynames` [@citebabynames]
-- `dplyr`
-- `httr`
+- `httr` [@citehttr]
-- `jsonlite`
+- `jsonlite` [@jsonlite]
-- `lubridate`
+- `lubridate` [@GrolemundWickham2011]
-- `pdftools`
+- `pdftools` [@Ooms2018pdftools]
-- `purrr`
+- `purrr` [@citepurrr]
-- `rtweet`
+- `rtweet` [@rtweet]
-- `rvest`
+- `rvest` [@citervest]
-- `spotifyr`
+- `spotifyr` [@spotifyr]
-- `tesseract`
+- `tesseract` [@Ooms2018tesseract]
-- `tidytext`
-- `tidyverse`
+- `tidyverse` [@citetidyverse]
-- `usethis`
+- `usethis` [@citeusethis]
-- `xml2`
+- `xml2` [@xml2]

 **Key functions**